Sunny Days (group): 2015: Lineup changes, guerillas, comeback plans, Blah Blah, & disbandment

 Sunny Days had another lineup change, this time Jihee, Soojung & Soohyun all left the group together due to them choosing not to renew their contracts, leaving Sunkyung and Jungyoon as the two confirmed members with Sunkyung being the only original member.
 After fans' research & many Sunny Days' event performances, it was found that there were 3 new members confirmed for the group, Heuira, Dayoung and maknae Dasom.

 Sunny Days started having guerilla performances in Sincheon together with Haeun Entertainment's boy group Lose Control (LC).
 They performed their previous songs along with some dance covers and duets of Sunkyung with Heuira.

 Sunny Days were about to come back in the first half of 2015 but it was pushed month after month.

-Sunny Days members start hinting a comeback with their Instagram posts on the 23rd of September.
+Sunny Days members start hinting a comeback with their Instagram posts on 23 September.
 Few weeks later, Sunny Days' Facebook description indeed meant a comeback on that date.
 They started posting teaser pictures & dropped Blah Blah on the 23rd.
 The MV teaser was released a day after.
 Sunny Days' fans were disappointed as their comeback did not go well and were worried of disbandment.
 Later, it was confirmed via email that Sunny Days was disbanded.